pkgjs/support/README.md

 * show - show the support info for the package tree.
 * validate - validate support info for a package, to be used by a maintainer before publishing.
+* create - setup a support declaration for a package.

 These commands support the following options: